cpbotha/LaTeXTools/README.markdown

-inverse searching in Okular (i.e. shift-click on the PDF to jump back to the corresponding line in the LaTeX source), go to Settings | Configure Okular | Editor, then select "Custom Text Editor" and enter 'sublime_text %f:%l:%c'.
+inverse searching in Okular (i.e. shift-click on the PDF to jump back to the corresponding line in the LaTeX source), go to Settings | Configure Okular | Editor, then select "Custom Text Editor" and enter '/full/path/to/sublime_text %f:%l:%c'.

 The evince PDF viewer is installed by default on Ubuntu or, more generally, any distro that provides the Gnome desktop.
 If you want